Sinha123456/Visualization/README.md

 A box plot is another way of showing the relationship between a numeric variable and a categorical variable.
 Compared to the violin plot, the box plot leans more on the summarization of the data.

+## Cluster Plot

+To depict the relationship between two categorical variables, In a clustered bar chart, bars are organized into clusters based on levels of the first variable, and then bars are ordered consistently across the second variable within each cluster.

 ## Use Doccument for the visualization